arielherself/espresso/README.md

 In Brussels, London and Washington, the topic of conversation at central banks is not whether to raise interest rates to contain inflation, but by how much.
 In Ankara, things are different.

-When Turkey’s central bank meets on Thursday, almost no one expects the rate-setters to increase rates at all.
+When Turkey’s central bank meets on Thursday, the rate-setters did not increase rates at all.
+That was entirely expected.
 Turkey’s president, Recep Tayyip Erdogan, believes that higher [interest rates](https://www.economist.com/finance-and-economics/erdogans-zany-monetary-experiment-is-impoverishing-turkey/21806459) are the cause of high inflation, not a cure for it.
 Those who think otherwise, he recently said, “are either illiterates or traitors”.
 He has duly sacked three central-bank governors who disagree.

 Evidence is not on Mr Erdogan’s side.
 Inflation in Turkey has [surged](https://www.economist.com/europe/2022/07/14/turkey-grapples-with-triple-digit-inflation) to almost 80% since the bank slashed interest rates late last year, putting pressure on consumers.
 A recent poll found that more than one-third of Turks are unable to meet their basic needs.
 But there is no sign of a U-turn.
-Expect, then, interest rates in Turkey to remain unchanged on Thursday—because Mr Erdogan says so.
+Interest rates in Turkey, duly remained unchanged on Thursday—because Mr Erdogan says so.

 ## A marvellous return for Comic-Con